Election held on 10 December 1955

 Joint tickets: Three states, New South Wales, Queensland and Victoria, combined Liberal Party and Country Party candidates on joint tickets with the Liberal Party gaining five seats from these tickets and the Country Party three.
 Even with the eight Liberal seats won on Liberal Party tickets in South Australia, Tasmania and Western Australia and the one seat won by the Country Party in Western Australia, the government had only 28 seats and lost its Senate majority when the new senators took their seats on 1 July 1956 (see terms of senators).

 A multiparty Senate: Until 1955, the principal effect of the 1949 adoption by the Senate of proportional representation by the single transferable vote method (STV) had been to ensure that the two major party groupings -- the Australian Labor Party and the anti-Labor Liberal and Country parties -- had representation in the Senate that closely reflected their support at Senate elections.
 With the 1955 emergence of the Anti-Communist Labor Party -- soon to become the Democratic Labor Party -- another aspect of proportional representation came into play.
 A party able to gain 16.7 percent of the votes (a quota) in a state -- a combination of first preference votes and second or subsequent preferences from other candidates -- would gain a Senate seat (for details, see relevant sections in Odgers (ch.
 4 in the online edition), and Bach ch.
-3, in 'References', below)
+3, in 'References', below).
+For a study of the Democratic Labor Party's performance at Senate elections from 1955 to 1970, see Reynolds, pp 52-56, in 'References', below.

 With two Senate seats after the 1955 election, the voting rules in the Senate enabled the Anti-Communist Labor Party to block government legislation if the Party voted with the Australian Labor Party.
-Sections 17 and 23 of the Constitution established a presiding officer (the President of the Senate) who had a deliberative vote but not a casting vote.
+Sections 17 and 23 of the Constitution established a presiding officer (the President of the Senate) who had a deliberative vote but not a casting vote (see voting in the Senate).
 With a membership of 60, if a Senate vote was 30 for and 30 against, the motion failed.
 After the 1955 Senate election, the government parties had 30 seats and the Australian Labor Party 28; the Anti-Communist Labor Party's two seats gave it a potential veto over government motions.

 While the Menzies government reacquired control of the Senate after the 1958 election, the example had been set for smaller parties to gain representation the the Senate and, more often than not, to hold the balance of power in the Senate.